Table of Contents

 14th January: Pongal

-Pongal is one of the most popular festival in India.
-This festival is celebrated for four days that is dedicated to Sun God.
+Pongal is one of the most popular festivals in India.
+This festival is celebrated for four days and is dedicated to Sun God.

 15th January: Indian Army Day